 We’ve always tried to save time for ourselves, but with the advent of digital services like Uber and Deliveroo, expectations (both at home and at work) to have things done faster and more efficiently are more profound than ever.
 It’s the same for communication.

 Of course, these days, there are many, many routes to connect to each other and thanks to these digital highways, teams can communicate far more efficiently.
-Whether it’s WhatsApp, Slack, Zoom, or even good ol’ email, communication via tech means individuals allows us to work more effectively.
+Whether it’s WhatsApp, Slack, Zoom, or even good ol’ email, communication via tech, particularly with customer portals, means individuals allows us to work more effectively.
 If you’re not, then you’re already behind, and your staff will know it.